Our most frequently asked questions are answered below, and you can access the official

 NOTE: Travelers who wish to take a break can opt-out as needed after coordinating with the guide, and in some cases, we offer less active programming alternatives for those who wish.

 How can I incorporate a Bar or Bat Mitzvah as part of the experience?

 Traveling to Israel as a family is an especially meaningful way to mark a child’s coming of age.
 There will be a brief ceremony led by our staff in the Galilee to mark the occasion for those who wish to participate (scheduled during free time).
 No preparation is required before the tour, and there is no extra cost.
 If you are interested in organizing a personalized ceremony, there are opportunities to do so before, during or after the tour.

-for planning advice and if you wish to be referred to a local rabbi who can design and lead a ceremony that fits your own family’s vision.
+for planning advice, if you wish to be referred to a local rabbi who can design and lead a ceremony that fits your own family’s vision, or if you are seeking "mitzvah project" ideas.
 Finally, keep in mind that becoming a Bar or Bat Mitzvah is simply about reaching this traditional Jewish milestone age.
 No ceremony is required by Jewish law, and for many families, the mere act of traveling through the Land of Israel together is the most appropriate way to celebrate this happy occasion.
 Mazal tov!